-- (a) Cyber-attacks can maliciously disable computers, steal data, or use a breached computer as a launching point for other attacks. - (b) Due to the heavy reliance on computers for day-today operations, cyber-attacks can damage large numbers of systems involving multiple ESF's. - ESF-2 could experience communication failures in the form of email, phone and network disruptions. - (ii) ESF-8 could experience disruptions in access to medical records needed for timely and informed medical decisions. - (iii) ESF-13 could experience disruptions in networks used to verify identities or check for wanted persons or stolen property. - (c) Cyber security is constantly evolving to combat the evolving threat of cyber-attacks.
-The weakest link in cyber security is often the individual user.
-This requires a high level of training in addition to physical security to prevent or limit the effects of cyber-attacks. - (d) Cyber-attacks occur many times a day throughout the world and their effects can range from very limited (i.e. encrypted data on a single computer) to very damaging (i.e. cell phone networks, air traffic control, or power grids disrupted).
+- (a) The Department of Homeland Security (DHS) has identified cyber related threats as one of the primary threats to U.S. Critical Infrastructure/Key Resources (CI/KR).
+Interconnected computer networks regulate the flow of electrical power, natural gas, fuel, water, solid waste, financial services, medical care, public safety, telecommunications, and transportation systems.
+The consequences of a significant cyber-attack can be very significant given the heavy reliance on computers for day-to-day operations.
+For example: - (i) ESF-2 could experience communication failures in the form of email, phone and network disruptions - (ii) ESF-8 could experience disruptions in access to medical records needed for timely and informed medical decisions for patients - (iii) ESF-13 could experience disruptions in networks used to verify identities or check for wanted persons or stolen property - (b) The last cyber-attack in Colleton County occurred in February 2020.
+It resulted in widespread network outages affecting communications, finance, payroll, and various databases. - (c) Cyber security is constantly evolving to combat the evolving threat of cyber-attacks.
+The weakest link is often the individual user.
+This requires a high level of training in addition to physical security to prevent or limit the effects of cyber-attacks. - (18) Radiological Release